jsuereth/scala-arm/src/jekyll/continuations.md

 In this example, the code `val input = managed(new FileInputStream('test.txt")) !` makes a call to `scala.util.continuations.shift`.
 This places a portion of computation into a `ControlContext`.
 The beginning of this computation opens the file `input.txt` and the end of the computation closes the file `input.txt`.
 The middle portion is left empty to be filled in later via a continuations.

-The result type of the `!` operator on continuations is @suspendable which is shorthand for @cpsParam[Unit,Unit].
+The result type of the `now` operator on continuations is @suspendable which is shorthand for @cpsParam[Unit,Unit].
 This captures the type of each portion of computation in the `ControlContext`.
 The type `InputStream @cpsParam[Unit,Unit]` denotes that the computation so far generates an `InputStream`, requires a continuation that takes the `InputStream` and returns a Unit and will eventually return a `Unit` when completed.

 `ControlContext` is nestable.
 When constructing a `ControlContext` inside of another one, the ending computations must line up.
 Let's look at an example with nested managed resources.